github/include-fragment-element/README.md

 ## Usage

-All `deferred-content` elements must have a `url` attribute from which to retrieve an HTML element fragment.
+All `deferred-content` elements must have a `src` attribute from which to retrieve an HTML element fragment.

 The initial page load must contain a `deferred-content` element with markup to be displayed while the deferred content is building on the server.